D4rkz3rO/Reconnaissance/README.md

 # Basic Reconnaissance
 Basic recon tools and techniques.

-This is just a very basic script which makes it easier for to install tools if I change box/server or in case I want to install all the tools on another computer.
+This is just a very basic script which makes it easier for me to install tools if I change box/server or in case I want to install all the tools on another computer.

 Please note this not 100% complete and still needs to be worked on.
 There is always room for improvements.